vertica/spark-connector/functional-tests/README.md

 Note: `submit-functional-test.sh` will always append the functional test option `-r` to the passed in string argument.
 So `./submit-functional-test.sh "-s EndToEndTests"` is equivalent to `sbt "run -r -s EndToEndTests"` Option `-r` tells our functional test application to configure itself for submitting to a cluster (by omitting the `master` option).

+#### Configuring the cluster.
+The `submit-functional-test.sh` uses spark's `spark-submit`.
+You can edit the file with appropriate parameters if needed.